Azure/azure-sdk-for-js/documentation/writing_tests.md

 - Tests should not be flaky.
 Tests should pass regardless of who's executing it, when they are running, and how many times they run.
 - Tests should create the resources they are testing.
 - While writing tests, use your own personal resources for setting up the context in which each test will create their own resources.
 For example, it is valid to have a static KeyVault while writing KeyVault tests, and then a given test can create a KeyVault Key before validating any of the functionalities of the KeyVault Key.
 Ask your team to see if there's a resource already in place for test development.
 - Any resource that is not created by the tests must be defined in an [ARM template](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/overview), so that anyone can build a copy of them.
 This ARM template will be used by the CI pipelines during builds.
-We'll examine how to set this up in the [CI configuration files](#ci-configuration-files) section.
+We'll examine how to set this up in the [CI and nightly test configuration](#ci-and-nightly-test-configuration) section.
 - Avoid calling to timed delays (like `setTimeout`) to assert that a change happened in the live resources.
 Also avoid locking the main thread until the resource responds.
 You can read more about [_using delays_ in this section](#using-delays).
 - The resources created in the tests should be unique.
 Running the same test in parallel, multiple times, should not break them.

 You can read more recommendations through the following link: [Best Practices for writing tests that target live resources](https://dev.azure.com/azure-sdk/internal/_wiki/wikis/internal.wiki/51/Testing-Guidelines).

-### CI configuration
+### CI and nightly test configuration

 To ensure that our tests are executed in the test [Azure DevOps pipelines](https://azure.microsoft.com/en-us/services/devops/pipelines/) that have been previously configured by our team, some configuration files are necessary.

 A file named `ci.yml` should be added by the Engineering Systems team at the service level (the common parent of the clients of a specific service), for example at the `keyvault/` level of `keyvault/keyvault-keys`.
 This file will trigger all of the validation builds that happen during pull requests and after any pull request is merged into master.

-For live tests, we need to provide two files, `test-resources.json` and `tests.yml`. `test-resources.json` must exist either at the package folder level, or at the service level, which will contain an [ARM template](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/overview) of the resources needed to run all of the tests of these clients.
+For live tests (which run nightly), we need to provide two files, `test-resources.json` and `tests.yml`. `test-resources.json` must exist either at the package folder level, or at the service level, which will contain an [ARM template](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/overview) of the resources needed to run all of the tests of these clients.
 All of the `test-resources.json` files inside of the service folder will be used to deploy resources on every build.
 The `tests.yml` file must be placed at the package folder, which is in charge of specifying when to run the tests for this package, what environments to use to run the tests, and how to run the tests.
 You can learn how to write these files by following the guide: [Creating live tests](https://dev.azure.com/azure-sdk/internal/_wiki/wikis/internal.wiki/48/Create-a-new-Live-Test-pipeline?anchor=creating-live-tests).

 These files will deal with the environment variables needed by your tests.
 Some of these environment variables are quite standard.
 Generally speaking, the SDK tests will use information from the tenant and the client of the resources that the tests are working with.
 To effectively provide these to the automated tests, we need to enable the pipeline to use some specific configuration.